Kaohsiung Zuoying 10,000 Years Festival

 The Fire Lion at Kaohsiung Zuoying 10,000 Years Festival.
 Photo: Zhen-Kang.

 This year I was more fortunate: I was invited by a local from the neighboring Nanzih District so, for the second year in a row, I rode 45 minutes north to see the show.
-But this time, I actually saw it.
+And this time, I actually saw it.

 10,000 Years, established 2001